gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 One such port is [fast-wfc](https://github.com/math-fehr/fast-wfc), which I found to be particularly helpful as a reference for understanding how the algorithm works.
-Most of my knowledge of the algorithm came from reverse engineering this library.
+Most of my knowledge of WFC came from reverse engineering this library.

 ## Outtakes